Brightify/Cuckoo/README.md

 **Remember to include paths to inherited Classes and Protocols for mocking/stubbing parent and grandparents.**

 #### Carthage
-To use Cuckoo with [Carthage](https://github.com/Carthage/Carthage) add in your Cartfile this line:
+To use Cuckoo with [Carthage](https://github.com/Carthage/Carthage) add this line to your Cartfile :
 ```
 github "Brightify/Cuckoo"
 ```